Le107/Aimmy/Aimmy-train/images_for_sort/readme.txt

-images to sort for training and validation (70/30)
+images for sort training and validation (70/30)